Skip to Content

 STEP 3: Making a referral

 Our referral form for academic dishonesty can be completed online.
-Referring parties should prepare a written narrative (including the name and PID of the accused student) explaining what they believe occurred, including as much detail as possible.
-The narrative provides most of the information the Student Attorney General will use to begin the preliminary investigation, thus the more detail and supporting materials provided, the better.
+Referring parties should prepare a written narrative (including the name and PID of the alleged student) explaining what caused the referral, including as much detail as possible.
+The narrative provides most of the information Student Conduct will use to begin the process, thus the more detail and supporting materials provided, the better.
 Where appropriate, provide additional written statements by other factual witnesses narratives completed by co-instructors or Teaching Assistants.
 These individuals may be called as factual witnesses should a hearing take place.

-Once a case is reported to Student Conduct for an alleged Honor Code violation, we will contact the Registrar's Office and report an "NG" (No Grade) for the course in question until the case has been resolved.
+Once a case is reported to Student Conduct for an alleged violation, we will contact the Registrar's Office and report an "NG" (No Grade) for the course in question until the case has been resolved.
 Once the case is resolved, a professional staff member with Student Conduct will reach out to you for a grade.
+The final grade may include a penalty of grade as recommended through sanctioning or no penalty based on the academic misconduct concern (if they are not responsible or not charged).

 Know Your Rights

-Referring parties, or complainants, have basic procedural rights protected by the Instrument of Student Judicial Governance.
-These rights outline the level of participation allowed to the referring party as well as the ability to make recommendations regarding sanctioning.
+Referring parties, or complainants, have basic procedural rights protected by the Student Conduct Procedures.
+These rights outline the level of participation allowed and request of the referring party as well as the ability to make recommendations regarding sanctioning.

 Sharing and printing options: